eipm/bridge2ai-redcap/docs/REDCap/Instruments.md

 Per-instrument ZIP bundles for every published form in the Bridge2AI-Voice REDCap project.
 Each ZIP, exported via REDCap's **Download instrument ZIP** tool, contains the instrument definition and metadata for one-step import into another REDCap project.

-**Count:** 61 instruments published · 1 with Spanish (`es-419`) Multi-Language Management translation available.
+**Count:** 61 instruments published · 19 with Spanish (`es-419`) Multi-Language Management translation available.

 **Translations.** Most instruments pair an **English ZIP** with a **Spanish translation JSON** — a Multi-Language Management (MLM) overlay produced by REDCap's *Export language* tool.
 To apply Spanish to an instrument you've imported from its ZIP, import the matching translation file via **Project Setup → Multi-Language Management → Import language**.
-Translation files live in [`data/translations/`](../../data/translations) and follow the naming convention `<Instrument Name> - Translation - es-419.json` so each row's translation file mirrors the name of its ZIP.
+Translation files live in language-bucketed folders under [`data/translations/`](../../data/translations) — Spanish files at [`data/translations/es-419/`](../../data/translations/es-419) — and each translation filename mirrors its ZIP basename (e.g. `Q - Generic - Demographics.zip` ↔ `Q - Generic - Demographics.json`).
 For the full-project MLM bundle covering every form at once, grab `bridge2ai_voice_redcap_mlm_translations_es-419.json` from the [REDCap Assets table in the README](../../README.md#-redcap).

 The eConsents are an exception: USF, MIT, and WCM each have a Spanish form that is its own REDCap instrument (not an MLM overlay), so each Spanish consent appears as its own row with its own English ZIP — the **Spanish (`es-419`)** column stays — for those rows by design.